Meet the Team

 Elena (Leni) Rameriz,

-Born and raised in San Juan, Puerto Rico, Leni moved to Chicago in the summer of 2015!
-She earned her Bachelor’s degree in Early Childhood Education granted from the Interamerican University of Puerto Rico back in 2011 where she thought for four years .
-She has thought both in English and Spanish and loves to get messy!
-She enjoys classic horror movies, doodleling, writing, playing scrabble and playing fetch with her cat Dr. Lamino Pickles!
+Born and raised in San Juan, Puerto Rico, Leni earned her Bachelor’s Degree in Early Childhood Education (ECE) on a Preschool Level granted from the Interamerican University of Puerto Rico back in 2011, where she taught for four years in both English and Spanish.
+Wanting some adventure, Leni then moved to Chicago in the summer of 2015 and continued her role as a teacher for the preschool program.
+Leni joined the Quantum Leep Academy team in August 2019 and is excited to contribute her compassion and enthusiasm to help children grow both academically and socially.
+In her spare time, Leni enjoys classic horror movies, doodling, writing, playing scrabble and playing fetch with her cat Dr. Lamino Pickles.

 Senior Assistant Clinician